D3SOX/arch-guide/docs/post-installation/README.md

 git clone https://aur.archlinux.org/ttf-ms-win10.git
 cd ttf-ms-win10
 ```
-Read `PKGBUILD` and copy all windows files into the directory and then run `makepkg -rsi --skipchecksums`
+Read `PKGBUILD` and copy all Windows files into the directory and then run `makepkg -rsi --skipchecksums`

 ### macOS Fonts
 🗚 If you want the San Francisco Font by Apple